Pentanema salicinum: Distribution

 Pentanema salicinum is to be found extensively across mainland western Europe, from Spain through France, Benelux, Germany, Poland, Denmark and southern Scandinavia.
-It only has a very restricted distribution is the British Isles, being confined to a small area of south central Ireland, around Lough Derg in north Tipperary and south-east Galway.
+It only has a very restricted distribution is the British Isles, being confined to a small area of south central Ireland, around Lough Derg in north County Tipperary and south-east County Galway.
 Indeed, it is now reported that it can only be found at a single locality, having been eliminated from former sites through human activity.
 The species has become a flagship species and a focus for conservation efforts, with a co-ordinated program to reintroduce the plant already well underway.
 The plant is regarded a member of the Lusitanian flora in that it is a member of a group of plants that are specific to south west Ireland, are not found in the rest of the British Isles and are plants that are more normally seen in the Mediterranean.
 It is not known how this group of plants became established in Ireland, but it is likely to have been in the last 10,000 years since the end of the last ice age.